erjiang/usbscale/README.md

 was found and a weight was successfully read.
 Any other error code indicates that a weight reading was unavailable.

+## Zeroing the scale

+There is somewhat-experimental support for sending a tare command to the scale.
+You can invoke it by running `usbscale zero`.
+Not all scales seem to do the right thing when they receive this command, but please let us know whether your scale works in the GitHub issues.

 Adding support for more scales
 ------------------------------